 As a result of the collaboration between the two institutions, the first ever Knowledge Exchange strategy has been developed for the Higher Education sector of Pakistan.

 Developing strategic partnerships for knowledge exchange

 The programme offers mobility grants to senior leaders in universities to work closely with UK partners and develop their strategies for knowledge.
 To date, 16 grants have been given to universities in Pakistan who worked with their counterparts in the UK.

 Offices of Research, Innovation and Commercialization (ORIC) are being set up in universities to facilitate research and transform knowledge into products and services.
-British Council and HEC are working together to develop the facility for ORIC staff that supports individual HEIs to create their own organizational Knowledge Exchange strategic plans.
+The British Council and HEC are working together to develop the facility for ORIC staff that supports individual higher education institutions to create their own organisational Knowledge Exchange strategic plans.

 A network of UK and Pakistani partner institutions is created to generate successful and credible case studies of knowledge exchange.
 A total of 16 Exploratory Grants were given to universities in Pakistan to identify university and non-university partners in the UK in 2013/2014.
 A fresh call for Knowledge Economy Partnerships was launched in collaboration with HEC in UK and Pakistan this year.